|reference articles||competition journal||piping links||FAQ||contact me|

 Perhaps one of the most touchy issues is copying music.
 It's pretty common practice for bands to copy off music from a book for all the band members.
 Is it legal?
 In many cases, no. (Unless it states otherwise in the book which is practically unheard of.
 Though I know of a published composer that expects/allows bands to copy music for members from one "master" book.)
 Is it financially possible for most bands to purchase music books for every band member for every tune that they play?
 No. Are the authors/composers getting rich for the tune books they've put together?
 Not a chance.

 According to one copyright attorney, bands are permitted to copy music as long as they do not make income from a performance of copyrighted material and are not performing in a venue where the sponsoring agency makes a profit from the event.
-Granted, some bands do meet those criteria, but many don't.
-Competitions typically meet the criteria.
+Granted, many bands do meet those criteria, but some don't.
+Competitions typically meet the criteria, as do most parades.

 What's the answer?
 Do bands need to limit their repertoire to what they can afford—maybe only public domain tunes?
 To be by the book, yes.
 Would it be fair that only well-to-do sponsored bands (or with well-to-do members) would be playing whatever tune they want?
 No, but then again, life isn't always fair.
 On the other hand, if all bands went legit and only played tunes from books they could afford, many public domain tunes might be discovered—or rediscovered.
 Bands might write their own tunes.
 More tune books would be published due to a bigger market.
 A world of possibilties.